rkuma183/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

 <img width="618" alt="fig white jekyll page post collection decision" src="https://cloud.githubusercontent.com/assets/300046/14328744/4c0fe5cc-fbf5-11e5-87a7-8a6002f2dc93.png">

+NOTE: site.categories and site.tags only works on _posts.

 ### Link icon YAML

 In the list of posts, post titles with a link icon get that way because in its YAML is a line